ignaciogallegossanchez/domodoc/USBSerial-Synology.md

 #
 ```

-Now we have the the dongle available for docker under **/dev/zigbeedongle** ready to be used
+Now we have the the dongle available under **/dev/zigbeedongle** ready to be used

 ## 📌 Persistent device name and Docker 🐳